Título del artículo

 Key Takeaways

-- A Texas guardian ad litem represents the best interests of a child in legal matters.
+• A Texas guardian ad litem plays a crucial role in representing the best interests of a child during various legal proceedings, ensuring that the child’s voice is heard and considered.

 Conclusion